manifoldfrs/doc-classifier/docs/limitations.md

 ## Productionization Considerations

-Moving the HeronAI Document Classifier from a demo/prototype to a robust, scalable, and secure production system requires careful planning across several dimensions.
+Moving the Document Classifier from a demo/prototype to a robust, scalable, and secure production system requires careful planning across several dimensions.
 This section outlines key considerations based on the project's tech stack (Python/FastAPI, potentially React/TypeScript) and common cloud deployment patterns (GCP/AWS with Terraform).

 ### Conceptual Production Architecture Diagram